moneysocket/awesome-moneysocket/README.md

 Wallets
 ------------------------------------------------------------------------
-* [web-wallet](https://github.com/moneysocket/web-wallet) - A browser-based JavaScript wallet that consumes a Moneysocket connection and also provides an outgoing connection.
+* [Costanza Wallet](https://github.com/moneysocket/costanza) - A browser-based wallet for Moneysocket.
+It's key feature is that provides an upstream Moneysocket connection to an app and allows you to control the permissions for spending via that connection.
+It is not meant to compete with leading wallets for daily driver use.
+It's purpose is to assist bootstrapping the Moneysocket protocol by pioneering presenting something approximating what a real-world user will experience from a Moneysocket-enabled wallet.
 A build is hosted [here](https://socket.money/wallet).

+* (Deprecated - use Costanza 👍) [web-wallet](https://github.com/moneysocket/web-wallet) - A browser-based JavaScript wallet that consumes a Moneysocket connection and also provides an outgoing connection.
+This was very basic to get started, but not intended for real use and will make your eyes bleed.

 Applications
 ------------------------------------------------------------------------